Guidelines for child support are set by statute.

 Here is a link to one of the court’s online child support worksheets for sole physical custody.
 A shared custody guideline worksheet may be found here.

-If you’re having trouble working with the forms, believe you have a basis for deviation upward or downward from the guidelines, or have specific questions, you should contact a family law attorney who has experience working with these guidelines.
+If you’re having trouble working with the forms, believe you have a basis for deviation upward or downward from the guidelines, or have specific questions, you may want to schedule a quick phone consultation.

 - Using Guidelines to Calculate Virginia Child Support